ssandke/heroku-buildpack-stamp/README.md

 Heroku buildpack: Stamp
 =======================

-Sets ENV['RELEASE'] to the released version.
+Sets ENV['COMMIT_HASH'] to the released git commit id.
 Useful for knowing exactly which version of your app is being served.

-NOTE: Simulatenous pushes could result in the incorrect value being displayed.
-Please deploy serially.

 Getting started
 -----